Maryland: Economy

 Manufacturing, while large in dollar value, is highly diversified with no sub-sector contributing over 20 percent of the total.
 Typical forms of manufacturing include electronics, computer equipment, and chemicals.
 The once-mighty primary metals sub-sector, which once included what was then the largest steel factory in the world at Sparrows Point, still exists, but is pressed with foreign competition, bankruptcies, and mergers.
 During World War II, the Glenn Martin Company (now part of Lockheed Martin) airplane factory employed some 40,000 people.

 Mining other than construction materials is virtually limited to coal, which is located in the mountainous western part of the state.
 The brownstone quarries in the east, which gave Baltimore and Washington much of their characteristic architecture in the mid-19th century, were once a predominant natural resource.
 Historically, there used to be small gold-mining operations in Maryland, some near Washington, but these no longer exist.

 In 2022, the top private employers by number of employees were BYK Gardner, Clean Harbors, Holy Cross Hospital, Johns Hopkins Bayview Medical Center, Johns Hopkins University Applied Physics Laboratory, Johns Hopkins University School of Medicine, Maryland Neuroimaging Center, Northrop Grumman, University of Maryland, and University of Maryland Medical Center.

+In 2025, 99.6% of businesses in Maryland were small businesses, and employed 47.9% of the state's workforce.